menu

 Setting & Lifestyle

-Geneva is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Geneva doesn't have a public transportation system that people use for their commute.

 Demographics

 Geneva is a very ethnically-diverse city.
 The people who call Geneva home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Geneva residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Geneva include German, Irish, English, Welsh, and Scots-Irish.
+Important ancestries of people in Geneva include German, English, Irish, Scots-Irish, and British.

 The most common language spoken in Geneva is English.
 Other important languages spoken here include Korean and Polish.